ambianic/web-site/index.md

 ## Welcome to Ambianic.ai

-We are preparing to launch...
+We are preparing to launch website...

 [View on Github](https://github.com/ambianic/ambianic)